nus-tic4002-AY2021S2/tp2/docs/DeveloperGuide.md

 1. Initial launch

-   1. Download the jar file and copy into an empty folder
+   1. Download the jar file and copy into an empty folder.

-   1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
+   1. Double-click the jar file.<br>
+      Expected: Shows the GUI with a set of sample employee records.
 The window size may not be optimum.

 1. Saving window preferences

    1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

    1. Re-launch the app by double-clicking the jar file.<br>
       Expected: The most recent window size and location is retained.

-1. _{ more test cases …​ }_
+### Viewing help

+1. Accessing the user guide

+    1. Test case: `help`
+       Expected: A help window is presented.

+    1. Click on the copy url button, paste the url in your browser's address bar and access this website.<br>
+       Expected: The Employee Tracker product website is displayed.

+### Adding an employee record

+1. Adding a new employee record

+    1. Test case: `add n/Rachel Lee r/Designer p/91648917 e/rachel@example.com a/BLK 730 Woodlands Road #15-150 b/1988-01-02 j/2020-09-01 s/8000 t/Founder t/l33tCoder`<br>
+       Expected: A new employee record is be added to the end of the list.

+    1. Test case (Duplicate employee): Repeat the same command used in the previous test case.<br>
+       Expected: No employee is added.
+Error details are shown in the command box.

+    1. Test case (Missing mandatory field): `add n/Rachel Lee r/Designer e/rachel@example.com a/BLK 730 Woodlands Road #15-150 b/1988-01-02 j/2020-09-01 s/8000 t/Founder t/l33tCoder`
+       Expected: No employee is added.
+Error details are shown in the command box.

+    1. Test case (Invalid value): `add n/Rachel Lee r/Designer p/91648917 e/rachel@example.com a/BLK 730 Woodlands Road #15-150 b/1988/01/02 j/2020-09-01 s/8000 t/Founder t/l33tCoder`
+       Expected: No employee is added.
+Error details are shown in the command box.

+### Listing all employee records

+1. Showing all employee records

+    1. Test case: `list`
+       Expected: All employee records are displayed.

+### Finding employee records

+1. Finding employee records by name

+    1. Test case: `find n/David Bernice`<br>
+       Expected: Employee records with `David` and/or `Bernice` in its role is displayed.

+    1. Test case (Invalid value): `find n/`<br>
+       Expected: List of employee records is not updated.
+Error details are shown in the command box.

+    1. Test case (Missing `TYPE` parameter): `find David Bernice`
+       Expected: List of employee records is not updated.
+Error details are shown in the command box.

+    1. Test case (Missing `TYPE` parameter and value): `find`
+       Expected: List of employee records is not updated.
+Error details are shown in the command box.

+1. Finding employee records by role

+    1. Test case: `find r/Developer`<br>
+       Expected: Employee records with `Developer` in its role are displayed.

+    1. Test case (Invalid value): `find r/`<br>
+       Expected: List of employee records is not updated.
+Error details are shown in the command box.

-### Deleting a employee
+### Editing an employee record

-1. Deleting a employee while all employees are being shown
+1. Editing an employee record while all employee records are being shown

     1. Prerequisites: List all employees using the `list` command.
+Ensure that there is at least one employee record in the list.

+    1. Test case: `edit 1 p/91821748 s/9000 t/Mentor t/l33tCoder`
+       Expected: First employee record is updated with the new phone number, salary and tags.

+    1. Test case (Invalid value): `edit 1 p/91 s/9000 t/Mentor t/l33tCoder`
+       Expected: No employee is edited.
+Error details are shown in the command box.

+    1. Other incorrect edit commands to try: `edit`, `edit x`, `...` (where x is larger than the list size)<br>
+       Expected: No employee is edited.
+Error details are shown in the command box.

+### Deleting an employee record

+1. Deleting an employee record while all employee records are being shown

-Multiple employees in the list.
+    1. Prerequisites: List all employees using the `list` command.
+Ensure that there is at least one employee record in the list.

     1. Test case: `delete 1`<br>
-      Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.
+       Expected: First employee record is deleted from the list.
+Details of the deleted employee is shown in the command box.

-   1. Test case: `delete 0`<br>
+    1. Test case (Invalid index): `delete 0`<br>
+       Expected: No employee record is deleted.
+Error details are shown in the command box.

+    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
        Expected: No employee is deleted.
+Error details are shown in the command box.

+### Sorting employee records

+1. Sorting employee records by name

+    1. Test case: `sort n`<br>
+       Expected: Employee records is sorted based on name in alphabetical order.

+    1. Test case (Missing `TYPE` parameter): `sort`<br>
-Error details shown in the status message.
-Status bar remains the same.
+       Expected: List of employee records is not updated.
+Error details are shown in the command box.

-   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
-      Expected: Similar to previous.

-1. _{ more test cases …​ }_

-### Saving data

-1. Dealing with missing/corrupted data files

-   1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_

-1. _{ more test cases …​ }_